gbif/ssg-gb23/content/05_travel-accommodation/en.md

 ### Hotels at the Brasil 21 Complex Center
 The meeting venue, Brasil 21 Convention Center, is located at the SHS and the complex has three hotels towers: the superior Meliã Brasil 21 and the more affordable Brasil 21 Suites and Brasil 21 Convention.

 For your convenience, the local organizers recommend booking a room in one of these hotels.
 They have obtained a special rate for the GB23 attendees, and attendees can make reservations via email.
+It is recommended also to look at the hotels website as they sometimes have promotions with rates that are lower than the obtained special rate.

 **Meliã Brasil 21**
 *Rate: 409,00 BRL*